 Although spin does not ordinarily “talk” to electric fields, in some materials spins can interact with electric fields indirectly, and these are some of the hottest materials currently studied in quantum computing.
 The interaction that enables spins to talk to electric fields is called the “spin-orbit interaction,” and is traced all the way back to Einstein’s theory of relativity.

-The fear of quantum-computing researchers has been that when this interaction is strong, any gain in operation speed would be offset by a loss in coherence (essentially, how long we can preserve quantum information).
+The fear of quantum-computing researchers has been that when this interaction is strong, any gain in operation speed would be offset by a loss of coherence (essentially, how long we can preserve quantum information).
 Associate Prof. Dimi Culcer (UNSW/FLEET), who led the theoretical roadmap study, said:

 “If electrons start to talk to the electric fields we apply in the lab, this means they are also exposed to unwanted, fluctuating electric fields that exist in any material (generically called `noise’) and those electrons’ fragile quantum information would be destroyed.